beckermr/des-pizza-cutter-paper/README.md

-# des-pizza-cutter-paper
+# deep-field-metacal-paper

-paper describing cell-based coadding in DES
+paper for deep-field metacalibration